Since the beginning of time, jewelry businesses have been widely redeemed as highly profitable and they are.

 The photograph of the bud should not appear larger in size in comparison to the other photograph.

-This creates a confusing reference for the viewer, for which they will ignore both pictures altogether.
+This creates a confusing reference for the viewer, which will ignore both pictures altogether.

 Thus, make sure your image sizing is consistent and pleasurable to view.